makeabilitylab/physcomp/arduino/buttons.md

 Whew, OK.
 We've now explained how to use four-legged tactile buttons, how to use pull-down, pull-up, and pull-up resistors and their purpose, and provided a general overview of digital input.

 It's time to make stuff.
 We're going to start with a button in a pull-down configuration before making circuits (and programs) for pull-up and internal pull-up configurations.
-Then, we'll make a simple "piano" synthesizer that puts our skills to the test!
+Then, in the [next lesson](piano.md), we'll make a simple "piano" synthesizer that puts our skills to the test!

 ## Pull-down resistor configuration

+Let's begin with a pull-down resistor configuration.

+### Pull-down resistor wiring diagram

 ![Wiring diagram and schematic for a button with a pull-down resistor wired to digital I/O Pin 2](assets/images/ArduinoUno_Button_PullDownResistor_WiringDiagram.png)